-The Mankato Symphony Orchestra is pleased to invite the 3rd-6th grade students from your school to the annual free Youth Concerts on May 5.
-This year's Youth Concerts are entitled The Orchestra Sings, and are a part of Link Up, a national program of Carnegie Hall's Weill Music Institute.
-The 2017 Youth concerts will feature solo violinist and composer Ittai Shapira, as well as the Mankato Symphony.
-The concerts will be held at 9:00 a.m., 10:45 a.m., and 1:00 p.m. in the Mankato West High School Auditorium.
+The Mankato Symphony Orchestra is pleased to invite the 3rd-6th grade students from your school to the annual free Youth Concerts on May 18.
+This year's Youth Concerts are entitled The Orchestra Rocks, and are a part of Link Up, a national program of Carnegie Hall's Weill Music Institute.
+The concerts will be held at 9:00 a.m., 10:45 a.m., and 1:00 p.m. in the Mankato East High School Auditorium on Friday, May 18.
 The program lasts approximately 50 minutes.
 There is no cost to attend.

 Link Up is a music education program created by Carnegie Hall to unite the classroom with the concert hall, giving students the opportunity to explore music through a curriculum of classroom activities and a culminating concert in which students perform with a professional orchestra.
 Link Up is Carnegie Hall's longest-running and most popular school-based education program, and this season it will serve approximately 380,000 students and teachers all over the United States and around the world.
 Utilizing materials provided by the Weill Music Institute, teachers guide students in exploring music through a composer's lens, with students participating in active music making in the classroom; performing repertoire on recorder, violin, voice, or body percussion; and taking part in creative work such as composing their own pieces inspired by the orchestral music they have studied.
 Read more

 Register Your School

 Registrations will be taken on a first come first served basis and the Youth Concerts fill up quickly.
 Youth Concerts are open to any students enrolled in public, private, charter, parochial, online, or home schools.
 Contact the Mankato Symphony Orchestra at email@example.com or call 507-625-8880 with questions or for assistance.